ministryofjustice/laa-check-client-qualifies/README.md

 e.g. `helm -n laa-estimate-financial-eligibility-for-legal-aid-uat delete el-351-employment-questions-pa`

 It is also possible to manually deploy to an environment from the command line, the structure of the command can be found in `bin/uat_deployment`

+Secrets have been stored for each environment using `kubectl create secret`.
+The following secrets are currently in use:

+* sentry-dsn
+* notifications-api-key
+* secret-key-base

+The current values for these are available as secure notes in LastPass for each environment, should they be lost from Kubernetes.